Enjoy the Water Safely

 - Water safety tips from Safe Kids Worldwide.

-- Open Water Drowning Prevention strategies from Seattle Children's Hospital.
+- Open Water Drowning Prevention from Seattle Children's Hospital.

 - Water Safety.